 - Join a mom’s club to create an environment for your child to socialize with other kids.
 If there are none in your community, start one.

-- Allow your child to take part in safe community projects that will expose them to people with diverse backgrounds.
+- Allow your child to participate in safe community projects that will expose them to people with diverse backgrounds.

 If you change your mind, you can enroll your child in a preschool at any time, providing the school you choose doesn’t have a waiting list.